Skip to main contentScroll Top

 Gardens by the Bay at night: the sound and light show (Garden Rhapsody)

-It was the next day that I actually returned to Garden by the Bay to attend the little sound and light “show”.
-Jitima had to return to Bangkok in the afternoon and so I went to see the islands that day.
-Before nightfall, I took the opportunity to go to the Cloud Forest Dome, which we didn't have time to see together the day before (and which I'm talking about just after), due to lack of time.
-Cas the pictures suggest Fair above, we have reached the end ofafternoon, before nightfall, but we didn't stay to see the show that night because we were exhausted after walking all night. day.
+It was the very next day that I returned to Gardens by the Bay to see the little sound and light show.
+Jitima had to go back to Bangkok that afternoon, so I went to see the islands that day.
+Before nightfall, I took the opportunity to visit the Cloud Forest Dome, which we hadn't had time to see together the day before (and which I'll talk about in a moment), due to lack of time.
+As the photos above suggest, we arrived in the late afternoon, before nightfall, but we didn't stay for the show that evening because we were exhausted after walking all day.

 Le best spot a priori to see this show, it's on the platform overlooking the Supertree Grove (the main 50m high super tree) next to the “Secret Life of Trees”.

-This is also where all the evening photography enthusiasts were positioned.
-Not having a tripod, I satisfied of a railing to take my photos.
+This was also where all the enthusiasm for evening photography was concentrated.
+Not having a tripod, I made do with a railing to take my photos.

 water lily ponds gardens by the bay singaporegardens by the bay night - singaporegardens by the bay at night - singapore